Valt the Wonder Deer: Plot

+Season 1

-Season 1Valt the Wonder Deer follows the adventures of Valt, a wonder deer and his five friends as they journey to obtain special powers granted by the Five Magical Elements, as well as rescue his trapped parents, the Deer King and Queen, from the evil overlords of the Land of Metal.
+Valt the Wonder Deer follows the adventures of Valt, a wonder deer and his five friends as they journey to obtain special powers granted by the Five Magical Elements, as well as rescue his trapped parents, the Deer King and Queen, from the evil overlords of the Land of Metal.

 Season 2

 After peace and harmony has been restored to the Five Lands, Valt starts to miss his friends even though they're a portal away from him.
 His vacation however is cut short by more monsters suddenly arriving called the Nanomites; dark, flying swarm of bugs that can turn anything into an enemy.
 Valt reassembles the guardians to protect the Five Lands, but unbeknownst to him, Da-Ming and his bride are controlling the bugs, and they want to regain their throne.

 Season 3

 When Valt and his friends left, Kem was all alone until he saw an amulet of darkness.
 Kem puts on the dark amulet and he became the Lord of Darkness and turned Da-Ming, Mungo, and Drusilla into stone.
 He wants to destroy the Five Lands and take over the world.
 Valt and his friends relays that Kem is in danger.
 So they start their journey to the Land of Darkness and save their friend before it's too late.